-In addition, pharmacies are closed on Wednesday and Saturday afternoon, and on Sunday all day.
-There are, however, designated pharmacies open in some areas of the city.
-The easiest ways to locate these are either to visit www.cna.org.cy or to download the application PHARMACY on your iphone or android.
+In addition, pharmacies are closed Wednesday and Saturday afternoon, and on Sunday all day, There are, however, designated pharmacies open in some areas of the city.
+The easiest ways to locate these are either to visit www.cna.org.cv or to download the application PHARMACY on your iPhone or android.
 This gives you a list of all open pharmacies by area, along with directions on how to get there and their phone numbers.

-Medical insurance
+Medical Insurance

 According to the Cyprus government law, all foreign students are required to undertake a medical insurance.
 The insurance is specially designed for foreign people from non-European countries who hold a student visa.
-Our institution collaborates with Hydra Insurance and Anytime Insurance that offer a medical plan providing coverage for in-patient and out-patient treatment, as well as childbirth and repatriation of the mortal.
+Our institution collaborates with Hydra Insurance that offers a medical plan providing coverage for in-patient and outpatient treatment, as well as childbirth and repatriation of the mortal.